1ntegrale9/S3-Log-Observer/README.md

-# s3django
-Analyzer of AWS S3 logs by Django
+AWS S3 Logs Analyzer by Django

 # How to Use